 Sleep Apnea Explained

 If you’re not too sure what sleep apnea is, you’re not alone.
 You might think it’s when you snore at night, but that’s not entirely true.
-Obstructive sleep apnea (OSA) is the most common type and occurs when your throat muscles become relaxed when you sleep and thus block your airway.
+Obstructive sleep apnea (OSA) is the most common type and occurs when your throat muscles become relaxed and block your airway while you sleep.
 When your airway becomes blocked, oxygen to your brain becomes cut off, causing you to wake up throughout the night to catch your breath.
 This condition forces your heart to work harder and prevents you from sleeping soundly throughout the night.
 Over time, it can have detrimental effects on your health.

 Treating Sleep Apnea